OfficeDev/Microsoft-Teams-Samples/samples/bot-tab-conversations/csharp/README.md

 ### Locally in Visual Studio
 * Point Ngrok to port 44326: `ngrok http https://localhost:44326 -host-header=localhost:44326`
 * Open the solution in Visual Studio.
-* Ensure the start-up project is set to `Microsoft.Teams.Samples.MeetingSigning.Web`
+* Ensure the start-up project is set to `Microsoft.Teams.Samples.ConversationalTabs.Web`
 * Start Debugging using IIS Express

 ### Locally using .NET SDK
 * Point Ngrok to port 5001: `ngrok http -host-header=rewrite 5001`
-* In a terminal, navigate to `Source\MeetingSigning.Web`
+* In a terminal, navigate to `Source\ConversationalTabs.Web`
 * Run `dotnet run`

 ### Docker
 *Note the below instructions are using [Podman](https://podman.io/), but Docker's commands are similar.
 [There are instructions for setting up Podman on WSL2 here](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/meetings-share-to-stage-signing/csharp/Docs/installing-podman-on-wsl2.md)*
 * From this directory build the Docker image `podman build -f Deployment/Dockerfile --ignorefile Deployment/.dockerignore ./Source`
 * Wait for the container to build
 * Run `podman images` to view available images, copy the Image ID
 * Point Ngrok to port 8080: `ngrok http -host-header=rewrite 8080`
-* Run `podman run -d -p 8080:80 --name MeetingSigning <IMAGE_ID>` to start the container
+* Run `podman run -d -p 8080:80 --name ConversationalTabs <IMAGE_ID>` to start the container
 * Open [http://localhost:8080/](http://localhost:8080/) to view the service running

 ## Additional links